 In addition to its faculty, administrators and preceptors, our school’s alumni take pride in supporting and mentoring our students.
 They know the value of a pharmacy degree and want to share their experience.

 Big university benefits

 Ranked the No. 1 tailgating spot in America, our Oxford campus transforms into an unforgettable celebration on football game weekends.

 UM’s more than 200 student organizations provide ample opportunities for your child to get involved in philanthropic, recreational and professional activities and develop leadership, communications and teamwork skills.

-The University of Mississippi is accredited by the Southern Association of Colleges and Schools, and its Doctor of Pharmacy program was reaccredited in 2012 by the Accreditation Council for Pharmacy Education.
+The University of Mississippi is accredited by the Southern Association of Colleges and Schools, and its Doctor of Pharmacy program was reaccredited in 2012 for the maximum eight years by the Accreditation Council for Pharmacy Education.